jzh001/FreeClawRouter/README.md

 - **Smart routing** — hybrid two-tier engine combines deterministic scheduling scores with local LLM confirmation to pick the best provider for each request
 - **Error rerouting** — on a retryable failure (429, 5xx, connection error) the failed provider is automatically skipped and the next best option is tried, transparently, before any bytes reach the client
-- **Local-first threshold** — configurable `local_only_threshold` option routes simple or all tasks directly to your local Ollama model without consuming cloud credits; adjustable without a restart via the dashboard Settings tab
+- **Local-first threshold** — configurable `local_only_threshold` option routes simple or all tasks directly to your local Ollama model; adjustable without a restart via the dashboard Settings tab
 - **Provider health tracking** — each provider's status (active / rate limited / error / idle) is derived from request outcomes in real time — zero extra API calls — and shown as colour-coded dots on the dashboard
 - **Background conversation summarization** — long conversations are automatically summarized by the local Ollama model in the background (off the critical path) so old turns are compressed rather than silently dropped when the context window fills
-- **Zero-cost operation** — combines free-tier quotas from Cerebras, Groq, Gemini, OpenRouter, NVIDIA, SambaNova, and Mistral, with local Ollama as the final fallback
+- **Multi-provider orchestration** — routes across Cerebras, Groq, Gemini, OpenRouter, NVIDIA NIM, SambaNova, and Mistral, with local Ollama as the final fallback; each provider's rate limits are tracked independently

 ---